 Grow Room Partitions

 Blackout tarps also provide an easy way to partition a grow room to essentially make two rooms out of one.
 The tarp will thoroughly divide the room from ceiling to floor.
 By doing this, you can accomplish two separate cultivation projects simultaneously, in a similar manner as the grow tent(s) in the grow room but on a larger scale.

-Blackout Tarps for Greenhouses
+Using Blackout Tarps for Growing Cannabis in Greenhouses

 Cannabis cultivation in greenhouses captures some of the best of both outdoor and indoor cultivation, which is why it’s become increasingly popular.
 Capturing the benefits of the sun’s full-spectrum natural light eliminates or reduces electrical costs dramatically, and the protected, sealed environment is relatively easy to control.
 In the greenhouse grow space, it’s possible to extend daylight with the use of supplemental grow lights, as well as reduce the length of day by using blackout tarps.